Live and Let Die (film): Release and reception

-The film holds the record for the most viewed broadcast film on television in the United Kingdom by attracting 23.5 million viewers when premiered on ITV on 20 January 1980.
+It holds the record for the most-viewed broadcast film on television in the United Kingdom by attracting 23.5 million viewers when premiered on ITV on 20 January 1980.

 Contemporary reviews

 Roger Ebert of the Chicago Sun-Times stated that Moore "has the superficial attributes for the job: The urbanity, the quizzically raised eyebrow, the calm under fire and in bed".
-However, he felt that Moore wasn't satisfactory in living up to the legacy left by Sean Connery in the preceding films.
+However, he felt that Moore was not satisfactory in living up to the legacy left by Sean Connery in the preceding films.
 He rated the villains "a little banal", adding that the film "doesn't have a Bond villain worthy of the Goldfingers, Dr. Nos and Oddjobs of the past."
 Richard Schickel, reviewing for Time magazine, described the film as "the most vulgar addition to a series that has long since outlived its brief historical moment — if not, alas, its profitability."
-He also criticized the action sequences as excessive, but noted that "aside an allright speedboat spectacular over land and water, the film is both perfunctory and predictable—leaving the mind free to wander into the question of its overall taste.
+He also criticised the action sequences as excessive, but noted that "aside an allright speedboat spectacular over land and water, the film is both perfunctory and predictable—leaving the mind free to wander into the question of its overall taste.
 Or lack of it."

 Roger Greenspun of The New York Times praised Moore as "a handsome, suave, somewhat phlegmatic James Bond—with a tendency to throw away his throwaway quips as the minor embarrassments that, alas, they usually are."
 He was critical of Jane Seymour and Yaphet Kotto, the latter of whom he felt "does not project evil."
 In summary, he remarked the film was "especially well photographed and edited, and it makes clever and extensive use of its good title song, by Paul and Linda McCartney."
 Charles Champlin of the Los Angeles Times likened Moore as "a handsome and smoothly likable successor to Sean Connery as James Bond."
 He further noted that the script "uses only the bare bones of Fleming's story about evil doings which link Harlem with a mysterious Caribbean island.
 The level of invention is high, but now and again you do sense the strain of always having to try harder because you're No. 1.
 If one menacing viper is good, three or a coffinful full are not inevitably better.
 But the action never slumps, and the series never seemed more like a real cartoon."

 Arthur D. Murphy of Variety wrote that Moore was "an okay replacement for Sean Connery.
 The Tom Mankiewicz script, faced with a real-world crisis in the villain sector, reveals that plot lines have descended further to the level of the old Saturday afternoon serial, and the treatment is more than ever like a cartoon.
 Unchanged are the always-dubious moral values and the action set pieces.
 Guy Hamilton's direction is good."